joshpeterson/summa/book/first_part/treatise_on_the_angels/of_the_angels_in_comparison_with_bodies/prologue.md

 (1) Whether angels have bodies naturally united to them?
 (2) Whether they assume bodies?
 (3) Whether they exercise functions of life in the bodies assumed?

-* Whether The Angels Have Bodies Naturally United To Them?
-* Whether Angels Assume Bodies?
-* Whether The Angels Exercise Functions Of Life In The Bodies Assumed?